2015 - Volume #39, Issue #6, Page #11

 Unlike other systems, the Fencemaker neither drills holes for posts, nor does it drive posts into the ground.
 A unique vibration system does the job, setting 4 to 5-in. posts in less than 5 sec. or up to 10 sec. in rocky ground.

 “We wanted to avoid the dangers of a driver.
-I have seen too many workers lose fingers and, in one case, a friend lost a hand,” explains Quantz.
+I've seen too many workers lose fingers and, in one case, a friend lost a hand,” explains Quantz.
 “The Fencemaker has a cap that sets on top of the post to be set, putting 5,000 lbs. pressure on it.
 While this doesn’t drive it in, it does shorten the wood fibers.
 This allows the vibrations to be transmitted to the tip of the post, and it moves into the ground.”

 The Fencemaker then guides the wires through and grabs them on the other side.
-As the carrier moves ahead to the next post, wires are drawn through the holes from a multi spool carrier at the beginning of the fence line.
-Quantz says the time to set a post, drill holes for wires and pull them through averages 2 min.
+As the carrier moves ahead to the next post, wires are drawn through the holes from a multi-spool carrier at the beginning of the fence line.
+Quantz says the time to set a post, drill holes for wires, and pull them through averages 2 min.

 “We couldn’t spend much time on any one part of the operation,” says Quantz.
 “The spacing of posts determines how many miles you can fence in a day.”

-The Fencemaker can be set to do up to 7 strands of wire in different combinations and spacings to match different needs.
+The Fencemaker can be set to do up to seven strands of wire in different combinations and spacings to match different needs.
 It uses hardened tip drill bits.
 Quantz says one set of bits has lasted through 3,000 posts.

 While under development, the Fencemaker has only been available by lease.
 Quantz is now looking for a company to license and manufacture it.